desertwitch/zipfuse/README.md

 not know or care about `.zip` archive mechanics.
 It includes a HTTP dashboard for basic filesystem metrics and controlling operations and runtime behavior.

-The filesystem is realized in Go and kept as simple and stateless as possible.
+The filesystem is realized in Go and strives to remain as simple as possible, while also ideally fully leveraging kernel-side caching for better performance.
 In contrast to similar filesystems, it does not mount single `.zip` files, but instead gracefully handles any `.zip` archives contained in another filesystem.